UK to refuse Brexit bill without trade deal, says minister - AFP

 London (AFP) - Britain will only pay its EU divorce bill if the bloc agrees the framework for a future trade deal, the new Brexit Secretary warned in an interview published Sunday.

-"Article 50 requires, as we negotiate the withdrawal agreement, that there's a future framework for our new relationship going forward, so the two are linked," Raab told the Sunday Telegraph, referring to the EU treaty mechanism used to trigger Brexit.
+He added that the Article 50 mechanism used to trigger Britain's imminent exit from the European Union provided for new deal details.

-Britain is set to leave the European Union on March 30 next year.
+"Article 50 requires, as we negotiate the withdrawal agreement, that there's a future framework for our new relationship going forward, so the two are linked," Raab told the Sunday Telegraph.

-The two sides want to strike an initial withdrawal agreement by late October, in order to give parliament enough time to endorse it, before reaching a broader deal on their future relationship.
+"So I think we do need to make sure that there's some conditionality between the two."

-The British government has sent mixed signals so far on its divorce bill.
+The British government has sent mixed signals so far on the divorce bill.

 Prime Minister Theresa May agreed in December to a financial settlement totalling £35 to £39 billion ($46-51 billion, 39-44 billion euros) that ministers said depended on agreeing future trade ties.